Managing soil pH is an essential aspect of every gardener. Different garden soils have different soil pH.

 On the other hand, pulverized lime is easily absorbed into the soil but regularly clogs the applicator.

-Thus, hydrated lime is the best option for easy application and effectiveness in raising the soil pH.
+Thus, hydrated lime is the best option for easy application and effectively raising the soil pH.

 Would you prefer a natural and more cost-friendly method of raising the soil pH?
 Consider using wood ash or baking soda.

-While these two still yield the desired result, they take a lot of time to raise the pH levels effectively.
+While these two still yield the desired result, they take much time to raise the pH levels effectively.

-Additionally, go for potassium, calcium, among other micronutrients, in the soil.
+Additionally, go for potassium and calcium, among other micronutrients, in the soil.
 However, be careful not to be in contact with the roots as it can damage them.

-Since most crops thrive under slightly acidic soil, you will be required to lower the pH.
+Since most crops thrive under slightly acidic soil, you must lower the pH.

-If you plan to practice organic farming, the best way to lower the pH is to use natural materials.
+If you plan to practice organic farming, using natural materials is the best way to lower the pH.

 Alternatively, you can use sulfur or aluminum sulfate.